QuantEcon/lecture-python-intro/lectures/laffer_adaptive.md

 that we adopted in lectures {doc}`money_inflation` and lectures {doc}`money_inflation_nonlinear`, we'll now assume that $\pi_t^*$ is determined by the adaptive expectations hypothesis described in equation {eq}`eq:adaptex`  reported below.

 We shall discover that changing our hypothesis about expectations formation in this way will change some our findings and leave others intact.
 In particular, we shall discover that

 * replacing rational expectations with adaptive expectations leaves the two stationary inflation rates unchanged, but that $\ldots$
-* it reverse the pervese dynamics by making the **lower** stationary inflation rate the one to which the system typically converges
+* it reverse the perverse dynamics by making the **lower** stationary inflation rate the one to which the system typically converges
 * a more plausible comparative dynamic outcome emerges in which now inflation can be **reduced** by running **lower**  government deficits

-These more plausible comparative dynamics underly the "old time religion" that states that "inflation is always and everwhere caused by government deficits".
+These more plausible comparative dynamics underlie the "old time religion" that states that "inflation is always and everywhere caused by government deficits".

-These issues were studyied  by {cite}`bruno1990seigniorage`.
+These issues were studied by {cite}`bruno1990seigniorage`.

 Their purpose was to reverse  what they thought were counter intuitive predictions of their model under rational expectations (i.e., perfect foresight in this context)